dynatrace-ace/keptnqualitygates-minkube/README.md

         $ terraform apply -var-file=/tmp/provision_acm.tfvars
         ```

-    1. The GCE ip will be outputed once completed.
+    1. The GCE ip will be outputed once completed, as well as the keptn api endpoint and API token

 1. Log on to the GCE instance